Perspective | Bomb threats damage us, even when nothing explodes

 Putting the motivations into sharper focus and throwing the scenario even father back in time are the suspects in Florida.

-“This group from what we can tell, it is a neo-Nazi organization going by the name of Atomwaffen,” Daytona Beach Police Chief Jakari Young said in a news conference.
+“This group from what we can tell, it is a neo-Nazi organization going by the name of Atomwaffen,” Daytona Beach Police Chief Jakari Young said at a news conference.

 The caller told Bethune-Cookman University that there was a bomb on campus and a gunman would open fire at lunchtime.